MeMory-of-MOtion/summer-school/faq.md

     The same solution can be used for meshcat port 7000.
 In that case, to open meshcat, you will have to use *eg.* http://127.0.0.1:7001/static/

+## VirtualBox

+### Black Screeen

+If you don't see anything but a black screen, you should try a different fixed resolution.